 - Mezzanine File: To support advertising across video platforms that include longform content and high-resolution screens, VAST 4 features include support for the raw, high-quality mezzanine file.
 The mezzanine file is very large and cannot be used for ad display, but ad-stitching services and other ad vendor use it to generate files at appropriate quality levels for the environment in which they play. - Ready-to-Serve Files: Along with support for including the mezzanine file, VAST 4 provides guidance on providing three ready-to-serve media files, each at different quality levels, to ensure that a linear video/audio ad can always play.
 The IAB Digital Video Ad Format Guidelines offers guidance on video/audio file specifications for linear ads. - Universal Ad ID: While VAST has offered a creative identifier in the past, it has been used inconsistently.
 The new Universal Ad ID feature is used specifically for including a creative identifier that is maintained across systems.
 The existing adId attribute for creative can still be used to log creative IDs specific to the server. - Ad Verification and Viewability Execution: Verification vendors have been using VPAID for measurement verification instead of using it for ad interaction as VPAID was intended.
 VAST 4 offers a designated space (<AdVerifications>) for inserting ad verification APIs, enabling a more streamlined process for executing files strictly intended for ad verification.
 Open Measurement (OM) is expected to be used for this purpose.
 In addition, a secondary impression element, the <ViewableImpression> element, has been added to allow publishers the option to track viewability on their inventory. - Support for Categories: Ad categories help publishers separate competing ad creative and improve brand safety.
 VAST 4 ad categories support these efforts. - Conditional Ad Declaration: In programmatic environments, a VPAID unit is sometimes used to decide whether or not to place an ad.
 If this "conditional ad" never results in an ad to display, the publisher may have to forfeit any revenue from the resulting lost inventory.
 A declaration in VAST for a conditional ad helps publishers prevent and reclaim any potentially lost inventory revenue in programmatic ad delivery.
-(Note - Deprecated as of VAST 4.1) - New Error Codes: Along with support for the mezzanine file and other new features, added error codes provide additional troubleshooting support. - Standardized Timestamp: Trackers used in VAST often include timestamp macros, but its use has not been consistent.
+Note VPAID & this element are being deprecated as of VAST 4.1 since VPAID is being replaced by SIMID (Secure Interactive Media Interface Definition) and OMID (Open Measurement Interface Definition. - New Error Codes: Along with support for the mezzanine file and other new features, added error codes provide additional troubleshooting support. - Standardized Timestamp: Trackers used in VAST often include timestamp macros, but its use has not been consistent.
 In VAST 4, the [TIMESTAMP] macro and the format for time has been standardized to enable more consistent time-sensitive tracking.